-To understand the impact that climate could have on our business we performed a high-level assessment based on a range of climate change scenarios.
-The selected scenarios represent a range of government policy intervention from very low (resulting in a 4°C temperature increase) to significant (2°C), to aggressive (1.5°C).
+To understand the impact that climate could have on our business, we performed a high-level assessment based on a range of climate change scenarios.
+The selected scenarios represent a range of government policy intervention from very low (resulting in a 4° C temperature increase), to significant (2° C), to aggressive (1.5° C).
 The timeframes were selected after consideration of the likely timing of transition risks, such as carbon pricing, and when significant physical climate changes are expected to materialise:

-Scenario "Global Net-Zero by 2050" Announced pledges Higher warming Overview Global warming is limited to 1.5°C as the world reaches global net-zero emissions by 2050.
+Scenario "Global Net Zero by 2050" Announced pledges Higher warming Overview Global warming is limited to 1.5°C as the world reaches global net-zero emissions by 2050.
 Transition risks more prevalent.
-Forecasts to what extent announced ambitions and targets are on path to deliver global net-zero.
+Forecasts to what extent announced ambitions and targets are on path to deliver global net zero.
 High-emissions scenario, consistent with a future with no policy changes to reduce emissions.
 Physical risks more prevalent.
-Temperature Increase ~1.5°C ~2°C ~4°C Timeframes 2030 2040
+Temperature increase ~1.5°C ~2°C ~4°C Timeframes 2030 & 2040 2040

-During 2021 a risk assessment workshop was held with PwC to determine which risks could have a material impact after considering both potential financial impact and likelihood.
-The assessment of climate related transition risks and opportunities was completed on a subdivisional and geographic basis, with physical climate risk vulnerability analysis completed for our operational sites.
-In 2022 and 2023, we completed physical climate vulnerability analysis for new sites acquired since the original 2021 analysis.
-The 2021 climate vulnerability analysis remains valid given there has been no change in the underlying climate analysis tool data since then.
+During the year, the Risk Committee completed an assessment of climate-related risks and opportunities (building on an initial risk assessment completed in 2021 with PwC) to determine which risks could have a material impact after considering both potential financial impact and likelihood.
+During 2024, we completed physical climate vulnerability analysis for new sites acquired in the year, building on the original 2021 analysis, which remains valid given there has been no change in the underlying climate analysis tool data since then.
 The assessment of transitional risk considered emerging regulatory requirements, such as carbon pricing.